Navigo card: Navigo Travel Card

 The Navigo Travel Card is available to citizens who live or work in Paris or Île-de-France.
-The card itself is available for free.
-The name and photograph of the user are printed on the card.
-The card can be loaded with Day Tickets, Week Tickets, Month Tickets, Year Tickets, Antipollution Tickets, Fête de la Musique Tickets, and Liberté+.
-The card cannot be loaded with Métro-Train-RER Tickets, Bus-Tram Tickets, Airports Tickets, RoissyBus Tickets, or Paris Visite Tickets.
+The card itself is available for free via the Île-de-France Mobilités website, and staffed ticket windows.
+The name and the photograph of the user will be affixed to the card.

+The card can be loaded with Day Passes, Week Passes, Month Passes, Year Passes, Antipollution Passes, Fête de la Musique Passes, and Liberté+.
+The card cannot be loaded with Métro-Train-RER Tickets, Bus-Tram Tickets, Airports Tickets, or Paris Visite Passes.

 The card can also be used for identification on the Vélib' bicycle rental system.